ing-bank/baker/docs/documentation/concepts.md

 ## Event

-Events indicate something of interest happened for a process instance.

 An event has a *name* and can (optionally) provide ingredients.

+The purpose of events is therefor twofold.

+1. It signifies something of interest happened for a [process instance](dictionary.md#process-instance).

+    Example, *"the customer placed the order"*, *"terms and conditions where accepted"*

+2. The event may provide ingredients required to continue the process.

+    Example, *"OrderPlaced"* -> `<list of products>`

 We distinquish 2 types of events.

-1. Sensory events (external)
+1. Sensory events (*external*)

-    These events are provided from outside of the process
+    These events are provided from outside of the process.

-2. Interaction output (internal)
+2. Interaction output (*internal*)

-    These events are provided as a result of an interaction being executed.
+    These events are a result of an interaction being executed.

 ## **Recipe**

 *Events*, *Interactions* and *Ingredients* can be composed into recipes.

-Recipes are analagous to blueprints for a process (or workflow).
+Recipes are analagous to process blueprints (or workflow).

 Baker provides a [Recipe DSL](recipe-dsl.md) in which you can declaritively describe your recipe.